Genusbiz/docs/users/analyze-report-and-discover/data-marts/data-mart-problemsolving-faq.md

 *   Verify that data sources you expect to reference in analyses is not marked "private".
 *   Remember to publish the relevant fields on all public data sources.
 *   Check that connections between data sources have been defined appropriately.
+*   Datamarts must not be configured in solutions where multiple appmodels has been deployed on each appserver.
+    *   **Note:** Multiple appmodels per appserver is no longer supported as of version 2018.2.
 *   See [Data Mart Concepts](data-mart-concepts.md) for more information.

 ## The data mart load plan